Close Menu

 45 Easy Acts of Kindness for November

 Acts of kindness is not a new concept.
 Most Americans grew up in a kind world where people loved and shared what they had with each other.
 As time went on, people became more distant and in their heads.
-But we still need kindness and love.
-Here are some examples that I came up with.
-I know you have your own ideas in your own way.
-We are called to love our neighbors as we love ourselves.
-The best way to love someone is by small acts of kindness.
-You have no idea what the impact of the smallest gesture can do.
+But we still need kindness and love to make the world go around.
+I live to give acts of kindness because I don’t just have joy doing it but I see what the kindness does to others.

 • Hold the door for others always.
 This simple act sounds disingenuous, but it is a gesture that says you care for someone else.
+Never allow a door to slam in someone’s face.

 • Be nice to your children – no more yelling, critical thinking, or physical punishment